-We recommend talking to your link building service provider and discussing the strategy they are going to use to build links to your website.
+We recommend talking to your link-building service provider and discussing the strategy they will use to build links to your website.
 You can also ask to see examples of how their efforts have impacted their past and current clients’ ranking on search engines.

 Wrapping up on Link Farming